vitiral/wheat/README.md

   will still be dropped at end of scope and may still have interrior mutability.
 - `[&]` is a lifetime tracker.
 It is sometimes used by structs to define lifetime relationships and is not a real value.
+- `[5 own <type>]` specifies an `array` of memory with 5 values.
+The number must appear first and can be a const variable or macro call.

 For a struct/enum to be used in a `[const <type>]` context, it must have:
 - All of its types and their subtypes have `const` in them